kevnokeeffe/AsteroidSpawnLimiter/README.md

 - Compatible with KSP 1.12.x
 - Designed for use with stock and modded games

+## ⚙️ Dependencies

+- **Harmony** — Required for patching game methods to limit asteroid and comet spawning.
+- **Kopernicus** — Required, as this mod references Kopernicus APIs.

+> **Note:**
+> Harmony is typically installed automatically by CKAN or mod managers.
+> Kopernicus must be installed separately or via CKAN alongside this mod for it to function correctly.

 ## 🔧 Installation

 1. Download the latest release from the [GitHub Releases page](https://github.com/kevnokeeffe/AsteroidSpawnLimiter/releases/tag/v1.0.0).